Who Is Jimmy Kimmel?

-Awards Show Host and 'Who Wants to Be a Millionaire'
+Emmys, Oscars and 'Who Wants to Be a Millionaire' Host

-Kimmel hosted the Primetime Emmy Awards in 2012 and again in 2016 to positive reviews.
+Kimmel hosted the Primetime Emmy Awards in 2012, 2016 and 2020 to positive reviews.
 He also hosted the Academy Awards in 2017 and returned to host the 90th edition of the Oscars the following March.

 In April 2020, Kimmel began hosting a revival of the game show Who Wants to Be a Millionaire with celebrity contestants.

 Kimmel married his college sweetheart Gina Maddy in 1988, and they have a son, Kevin, and daughter, Katherine.
 As Kimmel's show and career thrived, his marriage began to dissolve.
 In 2002, Gina filed for divorce, and Kimmel became closer to friend and Crank Yankers co-star Sarah Silverman.
 The two began dating shortly thereafter, making an alternately sweet and antagonistic team — one with an unusual penchant for sharing personal details in a highly public way.